Back to Projects List

-This multi-stakeholder collaboration, including researchers, educators, practitioners and youth, will conduct both a process and rigorous outcome evaluation of the curriculum with an eye toward widespread dissemination to other communities in the U.S., if deemed effective.
+Project LIVE (Love, Inclusivity, Values, Education) is a multi-stakeholder collaboration that includes researchers, educators, practitioners and youth.
+Researchers will conduct both a process and rigorous outcome evaluation of the curriculum with an eye toward widespread dissemination to other communities in the U.S., if deemed effective.
 The implementation site includes five traditional three alternative high schools in Des Moines, Iowa.

 After two years of planning, development and refinement — which will include a pilot trial of the curriculum with one traditional and one alternative high school — the curriculum will undergo a rigorous evaluation phase.
 Student participants at the remaining four traditional high schools and two alternative schools will be randomly assigned to the treatment or wait-list control groups.
 Students will complete baseline and 6-, 12- and 18-month follow-up surveys to test the hypothesis that participation in the program will lead to reductions in commercial exploitation of children perpetration, as well as reductions in commercial exploitation of children victimization and teen dating violence and sexual assault victimization and perpetration; and increases in bystander intervention in commercial exploitation of children situations.